JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-1)   What evaluation questions do you have?
+<b>1)   What evaluation questions do you have?
 What do you know already?
 What do you not know?
-Do you have any assumptions?
+Do you have any assumptions?<b/>